-Shortening Venetian Blinds is actually pretty simple and can be done yourself at home.
-By opting for made to measure blinds you’ll eliminate the need to make alterations however ready-made blinds usually offer a cheaper alternative.
-With ready-made blinds it is more than likely you will have to make some adjustments as they come in set sizes.
+Shortening Venetian Blinds is pretty simple and it can be done on your own at home.
+By opting for made to measure blinds, you’ll eliminate the need to make alterations.
+However, ready-made blinds are usually a cheaper alternative.
+With ready-made blinds it is likely that you will have to make some adjustments due to their set sizes.

-With that in mind you should probably buy a size larger than your window rather than smaller as you can shorten them if they are too long, but you can extend them if they are too short.
-It is important to shorten them to the correct length as when Venetian Blinds are too long, they will bunch at the bottom which can ruin the look of the blinds.
+With that in mind, we recommend you buy a size larger than your window rather than smaller as you can shorten them if they are too long, but you cannot extend them if they are too short.
+It is important to alter them to the correct length because if Venetian Blinds are too long, they will bunch at the bottom which can ruin the look of the blinds.

-You must determine the correct number of slats to remove but once you know this it is simple.
-Something to remember when making alterations to your blinds yourself is that it will likely void any warranty you have on them.
+You must determine the correct number of slats to remove.
+Once you know this, it becomes easy.
+Something to remember however, is that when making alterations to your blinds, it will likely void any warranty you have on them.

-Install the Blinds - The first step in shortening your venetian blinds is to install them, this is the only way you’ll know the correct number of slats to remove.
-The ideal length of venetian blinds is to have the bottom of the blind about ¼ inch above the windowsill, make a mark on the cord where you want the blinds to end.
-You can see which slat is above the windowsill, this is the going to become the new bottom of the blind once it has been shortened.
-By allowing a little space between the end of the blind and the windowsill, it will prevent any bunching of the blinds.
+The first step in shortening your venetian blinds is to install them.
+This is the only way you’ll know the correct number of slats to remove.
+The ideal length of venetian blinds is to have the bottom of the blind about ¼ inch above the windowsill.
+What helps is making a mark on the cord where you want the blinds to end.
+You can see which slat is above the windowsill, this will become the bottom of the blind once it has been shortened.
+Allowing a little space between the end of the blind and the windowsill will prevent any bunching of the blinds.

-Remove the Plugs - If you lift up the venetian blind so that you can see the underneath of the last slat you will see there are small plugs which are keeping the slats in place.
+If you lift up the venetian blind so that you can see the underneath of the last slat, you will notice that there are small plugs which are keeping the slats in place.
 In order to shorten the blinds, you’ll need to first remove these plugs.
 You can usually pry the plugs off with a little help from a screwdriver.
 Make sure you keep the plugs to one side as you’ll be using them again later.

-Reattach the Bottom of The Blinds - The last step in shortening the blinds is to thread the cord back through the bottom part of the blinds and tie a know; make sure it is even.
+The last step in shortening the blinds is to thread the cord back through the bottom part of the blinds and tie a knot; make sure it is even.
 Once you have managed to tie the knots evenly, reattach the plugs back into place.
 If you have excess cord, make sure to trim it before pushing the plugs back into place.